videojs/generator-videojs-plugin/generators/app/templates/docs/_standards.md

 Development dependencies (`"devDependencies"` in `package.json`) will include a number of defaults related to developing, building, and testing a video.js plugin.

 The entry point for the package (`"main"` in `package.json`) should be `src/plugin.js`.
-This script should import or require whatever dependencies it needs.
-Similarly, `src/plugin.scss` is considered the entry point for Sass or `src/plugin.css` for plain CSS source.
+This script should import whatever dependencies it needs.
+Similarly, `src/plugin.scss` is considered the entry point for Sass.

 ### Structure